Daweet/Daweet.github.io/_posts/2020-06-08-Sliding-On-Earth.md

 $$\vec F_{\mathrm{ext}} = \mathrm{m}\vec a$$.
 In our case we will take the vector sum of all the external forces acting on the object.
-We schematically draw the free-body diagram of these forces acting on the sliding object in Fig. [fig:slidingsphere].
+We schematically draw the free-body diagram of these forces acting on the sliding object in Fig. 3.
 It is seen that the centripetal force $$\frac{\mathrm{m}v^2}{R}$$, that is pulling the system inward, is balanced by force components of
 $$\mathrm{mg}\cos\alpha - \mathrm{N}$$.
 At the point of loss of contact we